jungho/k8s-bootcamp/todo-app/manual-k8s-deploy/README.md

 user-api      ClusterIP      10.0.144.252   <none>         8082/TCP       2m

 #open up a browser and go the IP:port for the todo-app-ui service.

+#access the K8S dashboard on AKS to see the deployed resources
+az aks browse -n <cluster-name> -g <resource-group>

+#on Minikube
+minikube dashboard
 ```

 Here is a description of what the script did.